humphrem/action/README.md

 ### Installation Steps

-1. Clone this repo using `git clone https://github.com/humphrem/action.git`
+1. Download the **Source code** (`zip` or `tar.gz`) from the [Releases](https://github.com/humphrem/action/releases) page, or use Git to clone this repo using `git clone https://github.com/humphrem/action.git`
 2. [Install pixi](https://prefix.dev/docs/pixi/overview#installation)
-3. Start a terminal and navigate to the root of the Action project folder you just cloned, `cd action`
+3. Start a terminal and navigate to the root of the Action project folder you just downloaded or cloned, `cd action`
-4. Enter the command `pixi run setup` to download the models (these are large, ~778M, and will take some time), install dependencies, and set up everything you'll need
+4. Enter the command `pixi run setup` to install dependencies and to download the AI models (NOTE: these are large, ~778M, and will take some time to download)

 ```sh
 git clone https://github.com/humphrem/action.git